algorand/pyteal/docs/control_structures.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-    The :code:`Approve` and :code:`Reject` expressions are only available in TEAL version 4 or higher.
+    The :code:`Approve` and :code:`Reject` expressions are only available in program version 4 or higher.
     Prior to this, :code:`Return(Int(1))` is equivalent to :code:`Approve()` and :code:`Return(Int(0))`
     is equivalent to :code:`Reject()`.